Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 The Weave wraps tightly around the weapons of a creature of your choice, causing them to glow faintly with an arcane aura.
-For the duration of this effect, they have advantage on basic attacks and roll with advantage to determine how much damage is prevented when using the Block reaction.
+For the duration of this effect, they have advantage on basic attacks and gain absorption when they Block attacks.

+For the duration of this effect, after they use the Block reaction, until the end of the current turn, whenever they would be hit by an attack gain 3 + 1/2 Presence absorption before they suffer the attack's effects.

 ## Pattern of Binding